emrgnt-cmplxty/fermi/docs/0.old/faq/economics-faq.md

 Please head over to our economics paper https://near.org/papers/economics-in-sharded-blockchain/ or, for a shorter version, see the economics blog post at https://near.org/blog/near-protocol-economics/.

-### Can Axion tokens be staked or delegated while locked? {#can-near-tokens-be-staked-or-delegated-while-locked}
+### Can Fermi tokens be staked or delegated while locked? {#can-near-tokens-be-staked-or-delegated-while-locked}

 _Last updated: 20200902_